-- A minimum total of 120 credits for bachelor degrees-this includes the listed general studies requirements and the specific requirements for a departmental major. - A cumulative GPA of 2.00 (C) or better. - No grade below C- in student's degree field may apply toward graduation. - A minimum of 24 (for associate) or 30 (for bachelor) credits earned in residence with a minimum of 12 (for associate) or 24 (for bachelor) of those credits earned during the graduation/senior year. - An acceptance into the graduating class during the Fall semester of the second year (for associate) or fourth year (for bachelor) by vote of the Institute Council upon recommendation from the candidate's major department. - Students must fill out an Intent to Graduate Application by October 31 of their Senior Year for a Spring Graduation or by or by April 1 of their Senior Year for a Fall Graduation. - Students must complete all requirements for their degree to be eligible to participate and march in the graduation ceremony.
-Students with outstanding requirements or classes must delay their graduation until the end of the semester in which the requirements are completed. - A demonstrated evidence of Christian growth and commitment. - Students are normally expected to meet the requirements as published in the Weimar Institute Bulletin for the academic year that they originally entered the Institute.
+- A minimum total of 60 credits for associate degrees-this includes the listed general studies requirements and the specific requirements for a departmental major. - A cumulative GPA of 2.00 (C) or better (specific majors may have higher requirements). - No grade below C- in student's degree field (major or minor) may apply toward graduation. - A minimum of 30/36 credits earned during the graduation/senior year must be taken at Weimar Institute for a Bachelors degree - A demonstrated evidence of Christian growth and commitment. - Students must fill out an Graduation Application Form by the Last day of Class in the Spring Semester of the year prior to the graduation date. - Students are normally expected to meet the requirements as published in the Weimar Institute Bulletin for the academic year that they originally entered the Institute.
 However, a subsequent bulletin may be chosen during the student's enrollment if the new requirements benefit the student's overall academic program.
 Students must follow the requirements of a single bulletin in its entirety to qualify for graduation.